Eleonore9/embark-template/README.md

 # embark-template

-A Leiningen template for creating a simple Clojure+ClojureScript project.
+A Leiningen template for creating simple Clojure+ClojureScript personal projects.
+A project created with Embark will have an MIT License created for it automatically.

+FIXME:  detail what's included

 ## Usage

-WARNING:  This project is not yet complete.
-Once completed, these USAGE instructions will contain actual instructions.
+    lein new embark [project-name]

 ## License